alphagov/government-service-design-manual/guides-and-toolkits/users-of-your-service/understandinguserneeds.md

 - it’s straightforward advice that helps people to comply with their statutory obligations (eg. what records you should keep for your HMRC tax return) or provides certain kinds of advice and support to businesses, but excludes general life or business advice that is provided by third parties

 ##Code/Templates
 Expressing a user need mustn’t imply the solution.
-The user need should be expressed as a user story, so the product team can discuss and explore possible solutions.
+The user need should be expressed as a user story, so the service team can discuss and explore possible solutions.

 1. Define the user need
 2. Write the user story from the perspective of the user
 3. Define the acceptance criteria
-4. Solution is explored and delivered by the product team
+4. Solution is explored and delivered by the service team

 *As a [type of user], I want to [insert the task/desire] so that I [insert the benefit]*